Greece school board approves measure forcing students to stash cell phones during class

 “We lost every bathroom in every high school.
 We had to replace every toilet paper holder, every towel holder,” he says.

-Parents, though— say kids need a way to call 911 in case of emergencies.
-One Greece parent said 99 percent of students with phones behave, this plan only serves to hurt everyone.
+Parents, though — say kids need a way to call 911 in case of emergencies.
+One Greece parent said 99% of students with phones behave, this plan only serves to hurt everyone.

 “… and not punish those that are good that follow the rules of the school,” says one parent.